How do I apply?

 Undergraduate students must apply through the Wayne State Office of Undergraduate Admissions - see http://www.admissions.wayne.edu/

-Graduate students must apply through the Office of Graduate Admissions at http://gradadmissions.wayne.edu/apply.php The deadlines for applying are:
+Graduate students must apply through the Office of Graduate Admissions at http://gradadmissions.wayne.edu/apply.php Please also review our admission guidelines and application procedures.

 How do I see an advisor?

 Office Hours: Professor Hiddleston's Office Hours vary by semester.
 To find out his hours, email him or call our main office at 313-577-4583.

 How do I register for classes?

 - Review your degree requirements to see what you need to take to complete your program.
 You may wish to meet with your program's Academic Advisor for advice on which courses you need to take to fulfill the Wayne State General Education Requirements, the College's requirements, and your degree requirements.

 - Check the Schedule of Classes to see what is being offered.
 Write down the CRN for each course you wish to register for.

 - Log in into Academica and go to the Student tab.
 Under the Registration section on the left click Register/Add/Drop.